mehulagg/gitlab/doc/integration/jira/dvcs.md

 ### Jira cannot access GitLab server

-If you complete the **Add New Account** form, authorize access, and you receive this error, Jira and GitLab cannot connect to each other.
+If you complete the **Add New Account** form, authorize access, and you receive this error, Jira and GitLab cannot connect.
 No other error messages appear in any logs:

 ```plaintext